Licences

 Introduction

-A licence is also known as a contract.
-It is a legally binding agreement that can be written or verbal.
-It is a mechanism through which the owner of a copyright can authorise other parties to make use of a work.
+A licence is a legally binding agreement that can be written or verbal, or in certain cases can be implied.
+It is a means by which the owner of a copyright can authorise other parties to make use of their work, subject to the licence terms.

-A licence can only be given by the person who owns, or who is authorised to act on behalf of the owner.
+A licence can only be given by the person who owns the copyright, or who is authorised to act on behalf of the rights owner.

-At the University of Sheffield, we can use different types of licence:
+At the University of Sheffield, we rely on different types of licence:

 Blanket licences, such as those offered by the Copyright Licensing Agency.
 These have a yearly cost for the institution and give authorised users permission to carry out certain acts with certain works.

-Open licences, such as Creative Commons.
-These support copyright by giving the owner a way to make their work available for reuse, subject to certain conditions.
+Open licences, such as Creative Commons and open software licences.
+These facilitate sharing and reuse by giving the owner a way to make their work available subject to certain conditions.

 Licences are useful because they offer an extremely low-risk and unambiguous way to use a work.
 When you use a licence, always check that it is being offered by somebody who is authorised to do so.